What to know before going into the OR for shoulder surgery

 Here’s what you need to know as you prepare for shoulder surgery.

 How to Prepare For Surgery

 The type of shoulder surgery will vary depending on the severity and location of your injury.
-One option is open surgery, the traditional method where an incision made so the surgeon can access the full site.
+One option is open surgery, the traditional method where an incision made so the surgeon can access the full site during the operation.
 Other shoulder surgeries are done arthroscopically—where a minimally invasive scope and surgical instruments are inserted through a handful of small incisions.
-Whether you are having a simple procedure or a full shoulder replacement surgery, all of these procedures are happening all over the country each and every day!
+Whether you are having a simple procedure for a small repair or a full shoulder replacement surgery, all of these procedures are frequently performed across the country every day!
 Still, it’s natural to be nervous.

 Things to Keep in Mind On the Day Of Surgery

 On the day of your procedure, make sure you’re keeping the lines of communication open between you, your loved ones and the surgical team.
 If you’re feeling anxious or apprehensive about any part of the operation, feel free to ask about what to expect from the team.

 Also, be sure to address any physical discomfort you’re having with your doctor.
 From feeling chilly before surgery (operating rooms are kept cool to help prevent against infection) to bringing up any day-of issues you’re having, it is best to give your surgical team all the information they need to help ensure your comfort and the success of the procedure.